From a Healthy Grain to a Delicious Chocolate Tart with Millet

-Chocolate Tart – Delicious Gluten Free Base with Millet Filling
+Chocolate Tart with Millet - Delicious Gluten Free Base with Yummy Filling

-However, in the recipe below I used millet to make something more complex – a filling for a chocolate tart.
-Adding whisked egg whites made the millet chocolate mixture light, almost like a mousse and I really liked that.
+However, in the recipe below I used millet to make something more complex.
+I prepared a Chocolate Tart with Millet filling.
+The cooked millet mixed with chocolate is already so yummy that you could have it by itself.
+However, adding whisked egg whites made the millet chocolate mixture light, almost like a mousse and I really liked that.
 Since millet is gluten-free, I didn’t want to “spoil it” by using wheat flour to make a base.
-That’s why I used a recipe with ground almonds instead.
+That's why I used a recipe with ground almonds instead.
 The base made this way is softer than one made with regular flour.
 But the overall result was very delicious, especially for millet and chocolate fans: light and airy millet chocolate mousse in a delicate gluten-free crust.

 Chocolate Tart with Millet